WenderHost/nccagent-extras/readme.txt

 I've built the NCC website using Elementor and the Hello Elementor theme.
 This is where I add additional code and CSS.

 == Changelog ==

+= 2.4.6 =
+* Adding "Select a state..." default option for Plan by State selector when user is not logged in.
+* Adjusting blog breadcrumbs to include a link to the "blog" and not show the title of the post when viewing a post single.

 = 2.4.5 =
 * Removing Contract Online CTA from the top of Carrier pages.